blabla1337/skf-labs/md/Python/Untrusted-sources-js.md

 #### Step1

-Now, in order to leverage a successfull XSS attack we need to set up our own local server on port 8081 that serves the our malicious javascript:
+Now, in order to leverage a successfull XSS attack we need to set up our own local server on port 8081 that serves the our malicious javascript.
+You could achieve this in many diferent ways, let's use nodeJs this time:

 ```javascript
 const express = require("express");